dvanmosselbeen/dvm-docs/OS/Security/metasploit.md

 # Using nmap in metasploit

-And here is a good example of an auxiliary module like discused in the previous section.
+And here is a good example of an auxiliary module like discussed in the previous section.

     db_nmap -sV 10.10.179.162